ShaShaMan26/SSRG/README.md

 ### Editor Track and Nodes

 The box with a grid pattern is the "editor track" and represents your level's note placements.
-Right-clicking on an "editor node" will toggle it on/off.
+Left-clicking on an "editor node" will toggle it on/off.
 Toggle it on if you want a note to appear at that point in the song!

 ![](https://cdn.shashack.org/SSRG/editor_nodes.gif)